Images

 associated with other secondary

-uranyl silicates, arsenates, and phosphates
+uranyl silicates, arsenates, and phosphates.
+Barronite is not associated

 Barronite from the Krunkelbach Valley Uranium